Code-Institute-Submissions/TheGame/README.md

 ### More levels
 As I'm working to a tight schedulde, I was unable to create them by now.
-I would love to make *Thegame* 20+ levels long, but I need to work out how to do it using JavaScript first.
+I would love to make *TheGame* 20+ levels long, but I need to work out how to do it using JavaScript first.
 I wouldn't like to create more and more HTML pages for every level.
 I'm sure it's doable, but to work it out could take me another week or so, and I don't have that much right now, as I'm already running late to submit the project.